 Bagnet is the Holy Grail for all meat-lovers.
-It is a bit similar to chicharon, but the method of preparation and cooking is different.
+It’s a bit similar to chicharon, but the method of preparation and cooking is different.

-This is a must-taste food when you are in the province of Ilocos.
-It is a slab of pork that is deep-fried until it turns golden brown.
+This is a have-to-go-and-taste food when you are in the province of Ilocos.
+It’s basically a slab of pork that is deep-fried until it turns golden brown.

 In this post we'll cover: